SteveBrownJr/RecursiveDeterminantCalculator/README.md

 # RecursiveDeterminantCalculator

-It's a simple but computationally intensive C# class to calculate the determinant of any nxn int matrix.
+It's a simple but computationally intensive C# class to calculate the determinant of any nxn double matrix.